pymupdf/PyMuPDF-Utilities/word&line-marking/readme.md

 The method knows nothing about the meaning of these strings: it will identify just everything as a "word", that is surrounded spaces.

-If you however are looking for occurrences of a certain word, you need a mechanism that strips off punctuation like commas pr colons, maybe also numerical components or *"dashed"* combinations with other words.
+If you however are looking for occurrences of a certain word, you need a mechanism that strips off punctuation like commas or colons, maybe also numerical components or *"dashed"* combinations with other words.

 Script `mark-words.py` aims to solve this problem: inside the strings of the tuples of `getText("words")` it will identify alphabetic substrings and calculate the respective subrectangles.